Fuel cells for travel trailers

-Fuel cells for caravans are non-polluting and ultra-quiet.
+Fuel cells for travel trailers are non-polluting and ultra-quiet.
 Whilst initially promising their initial and running costs still excludes general RV use.

-Fuel cells for caravans have been touted as the ideal energy source since 2005.
+Fuel cells for travel trailers have been touted as the ideal energy source since 2005.
 There have been 12 years of promotional claims.
 But so far, however, only a few products have surfaced.
 The arguably best one – Truma’s LP gas VeGa – however, sadly failed to sell.